leonp/leonp.github.io/index.md

 ---
 layout: default
 title: Leon Paternoster
+excerpt: Web and customer service manager at Suffolk Libraries.
+Blogs about the design, code, politics, books and all sorts of other things.
 ---

 I'm Leon, web and customer service manager at Suffolk Libraries.
 You can contact me at: